 The examination consists of three parts:

-- Preliminary Exam– It is the first level of the exam.
-It consists of the Civil Services Aptitude Test (CSAT), which again has two papers, general studies paper 1, and General Studies paper 2.
-While GS paper 1 covers topics ranging from History of India, Geography of the World and India to those of Indian Polity & Governance, Issues and Solutions of Environment and General Science, topics of GS paper 2 are more of the type testing candidates’ mental and cognitive make-up for the job.
-It is a multiple-choice question exam that selects candidates for the next level of exam, the mains exam.
-The marks from prelims are not added while preparing for the final result.
+To begin with, the Preliminary Exam is the first level of the entire Civil Services Exam.
+It consists of the Civil Services Aptitude Test (CSAT), which again has two papers.
+They are, the General Studies paper 1, and General Studies paper 2.
+GS paper 1 covers topics ranging from History of India, Geography of the World and India to those of Indian Polity & Governance.
+It also covers Issues, and Solutions of Environment and General Science.
+Whereas, the topics of GS paper 2 are more of the type.
+They test the candidates’ mental and cognitive make-up for the job.
+It is a multiple-choice question exam that selects candidates for the next level of exam, that is, the mains exam.
+It must be remembered that the marks from prelims are not added while preparing for the result.

-- Main Exam– Once a candidate clears the prelims exam, he/she is liable to appear in the main exam.
-It offers a list of 9 subjects in which seven subjects are compulsory and two are optional.
+Once a candidate clears the prelims exam, he/she is liable to appear in the main exam.
+To begin with the structure, it offers a list of 9 subjects.
+Out of these 9 subjects, seven are compulsory and two are optional.
 A candidate can select any optional subject irrespective of his/her subject in which he/she holds a degree.
 Moreover, out of the 7 compulsory subjects, the first two dealing with a modern Indian language of the candidates’ choices and the English language are only qualifying in nature.
-Otherwise, the Mains exam overall, is very comprehensive in nature and the candidate has to answer essay type questions.
+Otherwise, the Mains exam overall is very comprehensive in nature and the candidate has to answer essay type questions.
 When the candidate clears it, he/she is called for a personal interview round.

-- Personal Interview– The duration of this PI is 45 mins.
-After the interview, the final selection list is prepared which is called the merit list.
-It is made on the basis of the total marks obtained in the main exam and the interview.
+To begin with the PI, the duration of it is 45 mins.
+After the interview, consequently, the final selection list is prepared which is called the merit list.
+Meanwhile, a candidate qualifies for the interview on the basis of the total marks obtained in the main exam.

-Apart from clearing the UPSC exam, it is also possible to become an IPS officer after clearing the state PSC exam.
+Apart from clearing the UPSC exam, a candidate can hope to become an IPS through an additional way.
+This is through clearing the state PSC exam.
 It generally takes 8-10 years to become an SP after clearing the state level exam.

 Roles and responsibilities of an IPS Officer